badukoos/kvm-nocloud/README.md

 # kvm-nocloud

 kvm-nocloud is a set of shell scripts for building KVM virtual machines using upstream cloud images, NoCloud cloud-init metadata, and optional Vagrant box packaging.
-Everything is implemented using standard tools like cloud-init, qemu-img, virt-install, and libvirt with the exception of `dasel` used for yaml querying.
+Everything is implemented using standard tools like cloud-init, qemu-img, virt-install, libvirt and yq.

 The project keeps configuration simple by using a single **inventory.yml** file that defines VM settings, networking, cloud-init userdata, and optional XML modifications for libvirt.